Cities Investment Facility Feasibility Fund

 UN-Habitat is seeking philanthropic grants and donations totalling an initial USD 50 million to support 100+ projects through the Fund.
 This amount is expected to induce additional contributions and be further complemented though grants from UN-Habitat’s and partners’ donor funded projects earmarked for specific projects.
 Where possible, costs required for the preparation of SDG Reports and Pre-Feasibility Reports would be recovered with financing partners and allow the program to exceed the targeted number of supported projects.

-UN-Habitat estimates that every US$1 million invested in pre-feasibility by the Feasibility Fund will unlock an additional investment of $2 million by the CIF’s implementing CI Vehicles.
+UN-Habitat estimates that every US$1 million invested in feasibility activities by the Feasibility Fund will unlock an additional investment of $2 million by the CIF’s CI Vehicles.
 In turn, it is anticipated that an additional $30 million+ of construction financing will follow.
 The fund will seek to further leverage contributions by recovering some of its investments through project capital providers and redeploying this income stream into new project development.

 The allocation of funds from partners may be non-earmarked or earmarked as follows:

 Donors shall be encouraged to make non-earmarked multi-year contributions to the Feasibility Fund.
-This maximises the flexibility for the Steering Committee to define the use of funds based on principles of the Fund and likelihood of success. |
+This maximises the flexibility for the Steering Committee to define the use of funds based on principles of the Fund and likelihood of success.

-Donors that prefer to make earmarked contributions may earmark their contributions to the specific outcomes and geographies. |
+Donors that prefer to make earmarked contributions may earmark their contributions to the specific outcomes and geographies.

-Funds can also be channelled directly from the source to implementing partners to undertake feasibility advisory work – where so, separate contribution to cover any secretariat/ Service Provider costs is encouraged. |
+Funds can also be channelled directly from the source to Implementing Partners to undertake feasibility advisory work – where so, separate contribution

 CIF Pipeline Sourcing